 The Rolla Roaster was featured in Better Homes and Gardens Magazine this month.
-We wanted to share some of our favorite recipe finds including pumpkin spice lattes, pumpkin bundt cake and yet another amazing s’mores recipe from their online recipe features.
+We want to share some of our favorite recipes, including pumpkin spice lattes, pumpkin bundt cake, and yet another fantastic s’mores recipe from their online recipe features.

 They say in the caption: